jacquessham/DashExamples/PlotlyExample/Treemap/readme.md

 # Treemap
 Treemap.
-In this folder, we will go over how to create bar charts with Python and Plotly.
+In this folder, we will go over how to create a treemap with Python and Plotly.

 ## Files
 The following scripts are used in this chapter: